BattlesnakeOfficial/board/README.md

 ## Tests & Linting

-eslint and playwright are setup but not currently enforced.
+Formatting is enforced with prettier, and linting is enforced with eslint.

+Playwright is included in the repo but not yet in use.

 ## Usage